2021 Procurement Review: Contract Disputes

 Shneez Veritas, LLC, the ASBCA denied the

 contractor's motion for partial summary judgment because there were unresolved issues of fact concerning the scope of a release.
+The ASBCA dismissed an appeal by

 Central Machining Specialties because the appellant was not represented by